reductio-ad-deum/notes/content/02 - Prayer & Devotion/Angelus.md

 # The Angelus (English)
 ----

-> V. The Angel of the Lord declared unto Mary,
+> ℣.
+The Angel of the Lord declared unto Mary,
-> R. And she conceived of the Holy Spirit.
+> ℟.
+And she conceived of the Holy Spirit.

 ***[[Hail Mary]], full of grace,***
 *the Lord is with thee;*